Line Tension Calculator

 Next, we use the ever-handy Pythagorean Theorem to determine the distance D. We already know H and L/2 (L/2 being half of the total horizontal length L).
 According to the theorem, the longest side of a right triangle (the hypotenuse) is equal to the root of the sum of the squares of the other two, shorter sides.
 Words are nice, but pictures and simple equations are nicer.
 See Equation 2 for a clearer idea.

-In the words of one of my college engineering professors that I will never forget, "two eqations, two unknowns, DONE!"
-The Korean accent is hard to convey with text, so just imagine one.
+In the words of one of my college engineering professors that I will never forget, "two equations, two unknowns, DONE!"
 Right now, we have all we need to solve this out for the tension, T. Continuing, we take Equation 1 and re-arrange the ratios so that we have a relation for the tension, T. Then, we substitute Equation 2 into it for the third part (take D in the middle part and replace it with Equation 2).
 DONE!